 Adrienne Boner (ELC student)

-Featuring: US Secretary of Health and Human Services Kathleen Sebelius, Director of Education at the Folger Library Peggy O’Brien, and President of Fielding Graduate University Katrina Rogers.
+The Worldwide Network for Gender Empowerment produced an event featuring US Secretary of Health and Human Services, Kathleen Sebelius, Director of Education at the Folger Library Peggy O’Brien, and President of Fielding Graduate University Katrina Rogers.

 The Fielding scholar base is 70% women, with a significant amount of the research generated around gender empowerment issues.